JWIG User Manual

 11.1 Error reporting and logging

-A built in web method with maximal priority takes care of catching all exceptions thrown by the ordinary web methods and reporting errors to the users.
+A built in web method takes care of catching all exceptions thrown by the ordinary web methods and reporting errors to the clients.
 The following exceptions are particularly relevant:

 JWIGException